How to Build a Creative Messaging Strategy Across Channels

 3 Steps to Implement Creative Messaging Across Different Platforms

-Did you know that 27% of consumers are frustrated by inconsistent messaging?
+Around 27% of consumers are frustrated by inconsistent messaging.

 1. Choose Platforms that Fit Your Message

-On the other hand, TikTok and Snapchat may require you to bend your messaging style too much to the point of being unrecognizable.
+LinkedIn, Facebook, and eYouTube match that perfectly, ensuring a brand projects a professional persona.
+On the other hand, TikTok and Snapchat may require you to bend your messaging style so much that it becomes unrecognizable.

 2. Pick Key Style Elements

-Choose the ones that suit your message delivery across platforms and stick to them.
+Elements such as design, typography, and even a brand logo will help maintain consistent branding.
+Choose the ones that suit the message delivery across platforms and stick to them.

 3. Use a Messaging Matrix